dmidlo/histdata.com-tools/README.md

 before expensive gates when local state is blocked, writes safe default reports, and enforces the `dev` branch workflow.
-Use `--close-issue` only when ready to close; it remains an explicit opt-in action and reads back the final issue state after closing.
+Use `--close-issue` only when ready to close; it remains an explicit opt-in action and reads back the final issue state after closing. `--execute-workflow` is the explicit mutating mode: it validates the declared paths and Commitizen message, runs targeted `git add`, commits, checks push readiness, pushes to the expected upstream, runs closure gates, closes the issue, and writes bounded execution evidence plus full ignored logs.
+Default behavior remains report-only unless this flag is present.
 Add `--release-preflight` only during publishing work; normal issue closure records the TestPyPI local simple-registry preflight as not-applicable.

 ---